9 brilliant logo ideas for design inspiration.

 An exciting way to create dimension and hierarchy is to overlap layers of text.
-This effect generally works best when the text in the back is bold and large, and the front text is thinner, smaller, and a contrasting color so it can stand out.
+This effect generally works best when the text in the back is bold and large and the front text is thinner, smaller and a contrasting colour so it can stand out.
 Make sure the important information is in the front, so it’s easy to read.

 5. Explore text effects.

 One way to enhance your text is to explore opportunities using text effects.
 You can create a background photo fill for your text, as seen here or use drop shadows, beveling or outline strokes to make a statement.
 Consider the effect that best communicates your branding.
 Beveling is generally used for athletics or academics, while an image fill, as seen here, is something more playful and modern.